Iain Hook: UNRWA work

-Death of Iain Hook
+Death

-On 22 November 2002, Hook left a voice message with Israeli authorities that Palestinian militants ("shabab"-youth) had "knocked a hole in the wall" and "pinned down" his men.
-During a gun-battle with Islamic Jihad militants whom Israel says were firing at troops from inside the UN compound, an Israeli military sniper killed Hook.
-Israeli Army radio claimed that the sniper who killed him mistook his cell phone for a handgun or grenade.
-The United Nations stated that there were no gunmen at the compound, and claims that the shooting was a mere mistake; Hook was shot in the back by a sniper with a scoped rifle, from a distance of 20 meters.
+On 22 November 2002, Hook left a voice message with Israeli authorities that armed Palestinian militants ("shabab"-youth) had "knocked a hole in the wall" of the UNRWA compound and "pinned down" his men.
+An Israeli spokesman released a tape recording of a message he received from Hook on his cell phone that day.
+In his call, Hook asked the Israelis for assistance, saying that Palestinian militants were attempting to break down the walls of the UNRWA compound.

+During a gun-battle that then ensued with Islamic Jihad militants whom Israel says were firing at troops from inside the UN compound, an Israeli military sniper killed Hook.
+Israeli Army radio said that the sniper who killed him mistook his cell phone for a handgun or grenade.
+The United Nations stated that there were no gunmen at the compound, and dispute the claims that the shooting was a mistake; Hook was shot in the back by a sniper with a scoped rifle, from a distance of 20 meters.
 Co-workers evacuated Hook through the hole in the wall, but he died of a gunshot wound to the abdomen before reaching a hospital.

 Ambulance controversy

-United Nations immediately arranged an ambulance for patient evacuation but Israeli soldiers on the field delayed the ambulance sent to evacuate Hook and changed its route.
+United Nations said it immediately arranged an ambulance for patient evacuation but said Israeli soldiers on the field delayed the ambulance sent to evacuate Hook and changed its route, later echoed by then UN secretary-general Kofi Annan.
+Israel military officials denied the charge.

-The UNRWA statement was later echoed by then UN secretary-general, Kofi Annan in New York City, while Israel military officials have denied the charge.
-Socialist Worker stated that the army forced the ambulance to wait 25 minutes while Hook "bled to death".
+The IDF said, in contrast, it tried to evacuate Hook immediately after the shooting, and that he died en route to the hospital.

 Diplomatic response

 Israeli Foreign Minister Benjamin Netanyahu telephoned the British Foreign Minister, Jack Straw to express regrets over Hook's death.
 The United States vetoed "with regret" a United Nation Security Council resolution proposed by Syria condemning Israel for the killing; there were 12 votes in favor of the resolution, and 2 abstentions, in the 15 nation vote.
 United States ambassador John D. Negroponte said Syria and the Palestinians seemed "more intent on condemning Israeli occupation than on ensuring the safety of United Nations personnel."
 UN Secretary General Kofi Annan released a statement demanding that Israel punish those responsible for the killing.
 Israel, however, found that "no criminal act had been committed" and no criminal charges were filed.

 More than sixty United Nations workers wrote a letter criticizing Israeli troops for "senseless" and "wanton" behavior, complaining of abuse and humiliation.
-Israel responded by releasing to newspapers what the New York Times called a "damning intelligence report" alleging UNRWA operations were being used as cover for "Palestinian terrorists", including smuggling arms in UN ambulances and hosting meetings of Tanzim in UN buildings.
+Israel responded by releasing to newspapers what the New York Times called a "damning intelligence report" saying UNRWA operations were being used as cover for "Palestinian terrorists", including smuggling arms in UN ambulances and hosting meetings of Tanzim in UN buildings.
 The United Nations internal report on the matter was the subject of controversy: the initial version stated that peace activists in the compound were bringing young Palestinian men into the compound through a hole in the wall.
 Following protests by UNWRA staff, the claim was dropped from the report.